Introduction: A Shocking Label for a Cult-Favorite manga

 Let’s be more careful with our language and more honest in our critiques.
 Words carry weight, and misusing them—especially ones as charged as manosphere or incel—can cause real harm to both creators and audiences.

-For readers interested in broader media analysis, check out The Guardian’s original review of Chainsaw Man – The Movie: Reze Arc (for reference and context).
+For readers interested in broader media analysis, check out The Guardian’s original review of Chainsaw Man – The Movie: Reze Arc.